-After an in office Yag laser to create a clear center hole.
+After an in-office Yag laser to create a clear center hole.

-Because this membrane is so thin, actual surgery is not needed to remove it.
+Because this membrane is so thin, the actual surgery is not needed to remove it.
 YAG laser light creates a hole in the membrane with no cutting necessary.
 This laser surgery, known as a YAG laser posterior capsulotomy, requires no anesthesia other than eye drops.
 This is done at the cataract surgeon's office.

 This 5-7 minute procedure is performed in the office.
 Bursts of YAG laser energy vaporize the center of the cloudy membrane and restore your vision within minutes.
 Since the laser energy enters the eye without cutting it from the outside, there is no risk of infection.